Galena: Importance

-Galena is the official state mineral of the U.S. states of Kansas, Missouri, and Wisconsin; the former mining communities of Galena, Kansas, and Galena, Illinois, take their names from deposits of this mineral.
+Galena is the official state mineral of the U.S. states of Kansas, Missouri, and Wisconsin; the former mining communities of Galena, Kansas, Galena, Illinois, Galena, South Dakota and Galena, Alaska, take their names from deposits of this mineral.

 Structure

 Galena belongs to the octahedral sulfide group of minerals that have metal ions in octahedral positions, such as the iron sulfide pyrrhotite and the nickel arsenide niccolite.
 The galena group is named after its most common member, with other isometric members that include manganese bearing alabandite and niningerite.

 Divalent lead (Pb) cations and sulfur (S) anions form a close-packed cubic unit cell much like the mineral halite of the halide mineral group.
 Zinc, cadmium, iron, copper, antimony, arsenic, bismuth and selenium also occur in variable amounts in galena.
 Selenium substitutes for sulfur in the structure constituting a solid solution series.
 The lead telluride mineral altaite has the same crystal structure as galena.

 Geochemistry

 Within the weathering or oxidation zone galena alters to anglesite (lead sulfate) or cerussite (lead carbonate).
 Galena exposed to acid mine drainage can be oxidized to anglesite by naturally occurring bacteria and archaea, in a process similar to bioleaching.